-- Whether the appeal was received within the deadline - Whether or not the appeal was submitted by the appropriate person, as outlined in sections 3-6 of this document - Whether the appeal includes specific information and evidence to enable the appeal to be accepted
+- Whether the appeal was received within the deadline - ➤ Whether or not the appeal was submitted by the appropriate person, as outlined in sections 3-6 of this document - Whether the appeal includes specific information and evidence to enable the appeal to be accepted - Whether the post results service has been requested and completed.

-If any of the three conditions above are not met, the appeal will not be accepted.
+If any of the four conditions above are not met, the appeal will not be accepted.
 If accepted, a Senior Officer will conduct a preliminary investigation based on the information and evidence submitted.